 Zappos CEO Tony Hsieh has been very public about his company’s hiccups over the past three years.
 Clearly, the transition has been difficult at times, especially implementing the unwieldy meetings processes.
 Extensive external help has been required.

 From a business perspective, Zappos is not exactly suffering.
 In February, Zappos announced that its goal was to increase operating profits for 2015 to $97 million—a jump from 2014, according to the Las Vegas Review-Journal.
-The biggest innovation of Holacracy may be the way it separates roles from people.

 When Hsieh reorganized last year and offered generous packages for staff members who wanted to leave, around 18% did so.
 The change, which was (not surprisingly) picked apart by Silicon Valley observers, was analyzed in very different ways.
 Some viewed the turnover rate as an indicator that Zappos’ grand experiment was failing.
 Looked at another way, however, the fact that 82% of employees reaffirmed their engagement in the unique system is something to celebrate.
 According to Gallup, only 31.5% of US workers reported feeling engaged at work in 2014.